Tylergilbert913/A-Generation-of-Passwords/README.md

-# Password Generator
+# The Generation of Passwords

 ## Link to Deployed Site

 ## Description
-    I created a password generator, which will create a different password each time, but the user must specify how many uppercase characters, lowercase characters, numerical character or special character.
+    I created a password generator, which will generate a different password each time, but the user must specify how many characters they want 9which must be between 8 - 128 characters), then choose how manyuppercase characters, lowercase characters, numerical character or special character.

     This will then generate a password made up of 8 - 128 characters long, that will be stored in the DOM.